Almons65/Fitness_Vending_Machine_Simulation_QT/README.md

-# Fitness Vending Machine
+# Fitness Vending Machine Simulation

 ## Description

-This project simulates a fitness vending machine with a user-friendly interface using QtSql for data storage.
+This project simulates a simulation of fitness vending machine with a user-friendly interface using QtSql for data storage.

 ## Features
 - QTSql database for product storage, change box storage, and collection box storage.